Ultimate-Hosts-Blacklist/dev-center/README.md

 #### `ALL `

-We also can use the `ALL ` marker which will tell the system to escape and regex check againt what follows.
+The `ALL ` marker will tell the system to escape and regex check againt what follows.

 ##### INVALID characters